Schedule 1 Narcotics List

 Treatment for Schedule 1 Narcotic Use

-Before a person can begin treatment for opioid or narcotic use, they may benefit from completing a detoxification or withdrawal management process.6 Withdrawal management constitutes a set of treatment protocols that helps a person safely remove substances from their system.
+Before anyone can begin treatment for opioid or narcotic use, they may benefit from completing detoxification or a withdrawal management process.6 Withdrawal management constitutes a set of treatment protocols that helps you safely remove substances from your system.

-Sometimes withdrawal can become so severe that a person needs to visit the hospital or stay at a residential treatment facility for support.6 Withdrawal management for Schedule 1 narcotics can also occur in an intensive outpatient or partial hospitalization treatment setting.
-If a person’s substance use and withdrawal experience become life-threatening, then a higher level of care may meet their recovery needs.
+Sometimes withdrawal can become so severe that a person needs to visit the hospital or stay at a residential treatment facility for support.6 Withdrawal management for Schedule 1 narcotics for less acute symptoms can take place in an intensive outpatient or partial hospitalization treatment setting.

-After successful detoxification has taken place, a person can begin behavioral therapy in addition to medical measures.6 People can receive substance use treatment at inpatient hospitals, residential treatment facilities, intensive outpatient programs, and other outpatient programs.
+After a successful detox, patients usually step down to begin behavioral therapy in addition to medical measures.6 People can receive substance use treatment at inpatient hospitals, residential treatment facilities, and an array of outpatient programs.

-Treatment services that can support recovery from narcotics misuse include:6
+Treatment services that can support recovery from narcotics include:6

 • Individual psychotherapy